Alice Auersperg

-Alice Auersperg is an Austrian cognitive biologist specializing in the evolution of intelligence in birds.
-Her research is primarily focused on the physical cognition, play behavior, problem-solving and tool-making abilities in parrots and corvids.
-Since 2011, she has managed the Goffin Lab of Comparitive Cognition at the Messerli Research Institute of the University of Veterinary Medicine Vienna in Austria, where she has extensively studied the intelligence of the Tanimbar corella, also known as the Goffin's cockatoo.
+Alice Auersperg (b.
+1981) is an Austrian cognitive biologist specializing in the evolution of intelligence in birds.
+Her research is focused on the physical cognition, play behavior, problem-solving and tool-making abilities in parrots and corvids.
+Since 2011, she has been managing the Goffin Lab of Comparative Cognition at the Messerli Research Institute of the University of Veterinary Medicine Vienna in Austria, where she has extensively studied the intelligence of the Tanimbar corella, also known as Goffin's cockatoo.

-Auersperg graduated from the University of Vienna in 2011.
+Auersperg is a daughter of Luitpold Prinz von Bayern, and married to Lukas Auersperg (b.
+1981).
+She graduated from the University of Vienna in 2011.
 She wrote her thesis on the spatial awareness of kea (Nestor notabilis).
 She has also published research on the abilities of corvids, parrots, and orangutans to create tools in order to solve problems and complete tasks.

 In 2021, she was awarded both the Science Prize of the State of Lower Austria and the Kardinal Innitzer Promotion Prize.

+Her first Book was published in Feb.2025: "Der Erfindergeist der Tiere".